-Method 2: Determine which eye will accept the added power with the least reduction in vision.
-Place a hand-held trial lens equal to the spectacle near ADD in front of one eve and then the other while the distance refractive error correction is in place for both eyes.
-Determine whether the patient functions best with the near ADD lens over the right or left eve
+- Method 1 Determine which eye is the "sighting eye."
+Have the patient point to an object at the far end of the room.
+Cover one eye.
+If the patient is still pointing directly at the object, the eye being used is the dominant (sighting) eye. - Method 2 Determine which eye will accept the added power with the least reduction in vision.
+Place a hand-held trial lens equal to the spectacle near ADD in front of one eye and then the other while the distance refractive error correction is in place for both eyes.
+Determine whether the patient functions best with the near ADD lens over the right or left eye.